First Nations-led energy project in Ontario gets $1.6-billion in federal funding

 In a telephone interview, the minister noted the importance of having a reliable energy source to support economic and social development in the remote communities, including new housing, education, Indigenous-led businesses and provision of clean water.

-The Wataynikaneyap project is one of two major transmission upgrades being undertaken to provide more reliable power to northwestern Ontario communities, with the other being an additional east-west line from Thunder Bay to Wawa, Ont.
+The Wataynikaneyap project is one of two major transmission upgrades being undertaken to provide more reliable power to Northwestern Ontario communities, with the other being an additional east-west line from Thunder Bay to Wawa, Ont.

 The Wataynikeneyap line will connect communities north of Dryden, with the first leg to Pikangikum already under construction and due for completion later this year.